Richardson tableaux and Schubert positivity: Well-aligned Schubert structure coefficients

-As shown in Bergeron--Sottile \cite{BS98}, the result of applying $\rope{i}$ on Schubert polynomials can be computed combinatorially using Sottile's Pieri rule -- in particular, $\rope{i}$ is a combinatorially nonnegative operation.
-We verify this here quickly. \begin{fact} $\rope{1}\schub{w}=\delta_{w(1)=1}\schub{\delta(w)}$ and
+As shown in Bergeron--Sottile \cite{BS98}, the result of applying $\rope{i}$ to Schubert polynomials can be computed combinatorially using Sottile's Pieri rule -- in particular, $\rope{i}$ is a combinatorially nonnegative operation.
+We verify this here quickly. \begin{fact} We have $\rope{1}\schub{w}=\schub{\delta(w)}$ if $w(1)=1$, and $0$ otherwise.
+Furthermore